Girgetto/kata-one-beyond-2022-java/README.md

 We'll decode the example morse message `.-- .... .- -   .... .- - ....   --. --- -..   .-- .-. --- ..- --. .... -` 1000 times with every implementation.
 The fastest one will win.

+# How to run

+## From your IDE

+Just run the `com.onebeyond.kata2022.Kata2022` class

-# How to build and run with Java
+## How to build and run with Java

 ```
 mvn clean package
 java -jar -Dorg.slf4j.simpleLogger.defaultLogLevel=error target/kata-one-beyond-2022-java-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-# How to build and run with Docker
+## How to build and run with Docker

 ```
 docker build -t YOUR_NAME/kata-java:latest